krzemienski/awesome-from-stars/README.md

 * [dagostini/DADependencyInjection](https://github.com/dagostini/DADependencyInjection): An example project on how to use dependency injection.
 * [mxhdg/dadjoke-ui](https://github.com/mxhdg/dadjoke-ui): A Python 3 Flask project which provides a simple web ui for an open source dadjokes generator
 * [dagger/dagger](https://github.com/dagger/dagger): Automation engine to build, test and ship any codebase.
 Runs locally, in CI, or directly in the cloud
 * [dailydotdev/daily](https://github.com/dailydotdev/daily): daily.dev is the personalized developer news feed and community.
-Get the best tech content from 2,000+ sources in your browser new tab or on mobile.
+Get the best tech content from all over the web in your browser new tab or on mobile.
 Free and open source.
 * [rainyear/dailybot](https://github.com/rainyear/dailybot): Daily Bot - Parse RSS and ChatGPT it.
 * [baowenbo/DAIN](https://github.com/baowenbo/DAIN): Depth-Aware Video Frame Interpolation (CVPR 2019)
 * [Mar2ck/DAIN-Vulkan-GUI](https://github.com/Mar2ck/DAIN-Vulkan-GUI): AI-Powered video interpolater (eg. 30fps -> 60fps) for Vulkan devices.
 Based on dain-ncnn-vulkan and ffmpeg